 David Graeber, a professor at the London School of Economics and author of “Bullshit Jobs: A Theory,” came up with 5 types of meaningless roles that can commonly be found in the workplace.

-Types of Leadership Tactics That Help Eliminate BS Jobs
+3 Leadership Tactics to Help Eliminate BS Jobs

 The reality may not be as dire as the one painted by Graeber, while roles may not actually be meaningless, he did shine a light on the times when we had to do meaningless work for the sake of it.